Loading...

 Write letters neatly on the line in joined handwriting.

-So, we're gonna start with a talk task, because we want to practise saying our sentences out loud.
+So we're gonna start with a talk task because we want to practice saying our sentences out loud, and we're gonna say sentences using these ideas from our plan.

 Here is a sentence scaffold to help you say these sentences.